dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 the cell pointer will be in the next empty cell in column A — even if the data area

-doesn’t begin in row 1 and contains blank rows.
+doesn't begin in row 1 and contains blank rows.

 A ListBox Example